vaimee/my2sec/README.md

 <h2>TROUBLESHOOTING</h2>
 <p>
 The application is still in development, so it has not been signed yet.
-Some operating systems like macos are very strict on running unsigned applications: if you have trouble starting the application try with this link: https://support.apple.com/it-it/guide/mac-help/mh40616/mac
+Some operating systems like macos are very strict on running unsigned applications: if you have trouble starting the application try with this link: https://support.apple.com/it-it/guide/mac-help/mh40616/mac<br>
 If you have other issues during the usage of the application please report them as an issue here on GitHub!
-While the issue gets fixed, try to restart the application...
+Meanwhile, try to restart the application...
 </p>

 <br>
 <h2>DEVELOPMENT</h2>